Nick

 soft green colours and two young people posed in the centrepiece.

-said, I don't want to be rude but the local content seems to
+That said, I don't want to be rude but the local

 have been last updated around 8 months ago.
 It urges Tony Blair